 Teknix TKDV25B 2 5kg Tabletop Vented Tumble Dryer in Black

 Cheap Vented Dryers

-Depending on the brand features will vary on each machine with some being more energy efficient than others.
-Special garment care for delicates, woollens and anti-crease cycles along with manual and automatic drying programs are generally found on most tumble dryers.
+Depending on the brand features will vary on each machine with some being more energy-efficient than others.
+Special garment care for delicates, woolens, and anti-crease cycles along with manual and automatic drying programs are generally found on most tumble dryers.
 Freestanding vented types are usually cheaper compared to a similar spec dryer with a condenser unit.